 SEO and SEM may seem like industry buzzwords that were created to squeeze more money out of your marketing budget.

-The truth, though is that search engine optimisation (SEO) and search engine marketing (SEM) provide vastly different benefits for your website.
+However, search engine optimisation (SEO) and search engine marketing (SEM) provide vastly different benefits for your website.

 When used correctly in conjunction with one another, they can result in a massive increase to your website traffic and conversion and deliver the results you really want to see.